epl1000/elmer/README.md

 python __main__.py -o pcb_model.geo [--open | --mesh] [--param value ...]
 ```

-Use `--mesh` to run Gmsh in batch mode so the `.msh` file is created without opening the Gmsh GUI.
+Both `--open` and `--mesh` run Gmsh in headless mode to generate the mesh without opening the Gmsh GUI.

 All parameters from `PCBParams` are available as flags (e.g. `--ground-size 15`).
 Use `--help` to see the full list of options.

-## Opening the file in Gmsh
+## Running the file in Gmsh
-1. Open the generated `.geo` file in Gmsh (or let the GUI/CLI do this step).
+1. You can still open the generated `.geo` file in Gmsh manually if you want to inspect it.
    The script now calls `Mesh 3;` to automatically generate a 3D mesh and save it as `pcb_model.msh`.

 ## Importing into Elmer